zlockewtg/RLinf/docs/source/rst_source/tutorials/user/yaml.rst

 .. code:: yaml

   rollout:
-    enforce_eager: False         # if False, vllm will capture cuda graph, which will take more time to initialize.
+    enforce_eager: False         # if False, rollout engine will capture cuda graph, which will take more time to initialize.
     distributed_executor_backend: mp   # ray or mp
     disable_log_stats: False
     detokenize: False            # Whether to detokenize the output.
 During RL we actually don't need to detokenize it.
 Can be set to True for debugging.
-    padding: null               # will be tokenizer.pad_token_id if null. it is used to filter megatron's padding for vllm rollout
+    padding: null               # will be tokenizer.pad_token_id if null. it is used to filter megatron's padding for rollout engine
     eos: null                   # will be tokenizer.eos_token_id if null.

     attention_backend: triton